ErikSuring/OPIH_Evaluation/README.md

 OPIH_forecast.R is the code used annually to create an OPIH forecast

-OPIH_evaluation.R is the used in the 2021 summary of the OPIH forecast method to evaluate fit over multiple time periods
+OPIH_evaluation.R is the code used in the 2021 summary of the OPIH forecast method to evaluate fit over multiple time periods

 PUB2021.txt - Public hatchery data used in the forecast model.
 These data are from Table C-2 in the PFMC Preseason Report I: